 As you begin to read this chapter, you are officially beginning the third, and final phase of your career counselling journey - decision making and action planning.
 We understand it's been a long road to get here; you've engaged in self-exploration, completed assessments, clarified the things that you need in a career, engaged in both online and interactive research, attended career counselling sessions with your counsellor, and probably have experienced a number of emotions along the way.

 Now, you've put the pieces together and are close to finalizing your career planning!

-Before you reach a career decision and begin to move forward with your transition, there are a few concepts that will be helpful to be aware of and explore:
+Before you reach a career decision and begin to move forward with your transition, there are a few concepts that will be helpful to be aware of and explore: (1) decision-making styles, (2) planned happenstance, (3) coping with transition, and (4) managing negative emotions

-- decision-making styles

-- coping with transition

-- planned happenstance

-- managing negative emotions